ShikhaChawla/PetStore/ReadMe.md

-Pet Store
+# **Pet Store**

+This project prints the list of available pets sorted in Categories and displayed in reverse order by pet names.

-The project is done using .Net and C# and is created as a console application.
+The project is done using **.Net and C#** and is created as a console application.

+### Working

 It uses the sample API https://petstore.swagger.io/v2/pet/findByStatus?status=available to get a list of available pets from the Pet Store.